imrickysu/ZYNQ-Cookbook/README.md

-ZYNQ Wiki
+ZYNQ Cookbook
 ========

-This wiki is still under construction for its base structure and info.
+The main content of this cookbook wiki is in the [wiki](https://github.com/imrickysu/ZYNQ-Cookbook/wiki) site.

+The repo is mainly for code examples.